roccomuso/WhereIsMyPi/README.md

 # WhereIsMyPi

-Simple tool to find IP Addresses of all the RPi on the LAN.
+Node.js module to find IP Addresses of all the RPi on the LAN.

 ## Install